 In making decisions in relation to any of the stages of this cycle it is important to remember that the Authority is required by the LGPS Investment Regulations to ensure that it has taken proper advice.
 In most cases this will be provided by a combination of officers and the independent investment advisers.
-However in this area, there is likely to be a requirement at various points for additional specialist advice.
+However, in this area, there is likely to be a requirement at various points for additional specialist advice.
 Given the requirement to pool, which is placed on LGPS funds, there is also a need to ensure that Border to Coast are engaged, and aligned, with the Authority on this journey.

 In the last 12 months we have continued to build on the foundations set out in our agreed beliefs statement through continuing a dialogue with Border to Coast and the other partner funds to increase the focus on the move to Net Zero and deliver further opportunities for investment in climate positive assets.
+Further we have made progress with the implementation of the Strategic Asset Allocation set out in the March 2023 Investment Strategy.